-I am Settler and Indigenous Ojibwa roots.
 Born, raised in Toronto.
-Lived there as well Attawapiskat and currently in Bruce Mines Ontario.
-My heritage and places I have called home and my work in film, theatre, community and arts education inform my art practice.
+Currently living in Blind River Ontario.
+Places I have called home and my work in film, theatre, community and arts education inform my art practice.

 Over many years I have relocated myself and possessions recreating from what I think is home.
 Things and places intertwining to become somewhat of a mnemonic object or symbol that represents belonging; to the new place of residence.